Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 PS: If you enjoyed this article, you might also enjoy this one that was written last year by my friend and blogging colleague, Daisy Luther.

 You can also vote for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Below you will find links to items related to this article as well as some personal and BDS reader favorites.
+Below you will find items related to this article as well as some personal and BDS reader favorites.

 Lights Out: A Cyberattack, A Nation Unprepared, Surviving the Aftermath: The hallmark book, by award winning journalist Ted Koppel, will hopefully educate the sheeple and motivate them to embrace the message of preparedness.
 For the rest of us, there is much to learn about the state of preparedness, or lack thereof, at the highest levels of our government.
 Read more: Prepper Book Festival 10: Lights Out by Ted Koppel.